Dispersion on the Complete Graph: Preliminaries

 \subsection{Bounds on $\mathbb{E}[U_{t+1} \mid U_t]$}

 In this section we provide bounds for the (conditional) expected value of~$U_{t+1}$, the number of unhappy particles at the end of step $t+1$, given $U_t$.
 Recall that we denote by $n$ the number of vertices, by $M$ the total number of particles, whereas $H_t=M-U_t$ is the number of happy particles.
+Moreover, ${\cal U}_t$ and ${\cal H}_t$ denote the sets of unhappy and happy particles at time $t$.
 Let

-that is, $X_{t+1}$ is the number of particles that were happy at time $t$ but become unhappy during step $t+1$ (because they were reached by some unhappy particles) and $Y_{t+1}$ is the number of unhappy particles at time $t$ that become happy at time $t+1$.
-Then we obtain from the description of the process that
+that is, $X_{t+1}$ is the number of particles that were happy at time $t$ but become unhappy during step $t+1$ (because they were reached by some unhappy particles) and $Y_{t+1}$ is the number of unhappy particles at time $t$ that become happy at time $t+1$ (because they move to an unoccupied vertex and none of the other unhappy particles move to that vertex).
+Then, by definition of the process,